ehalper/Gardn/README.md

 # Gardn
-The iOS application is designed for keeking track of plants' watering schedules and receiving reminder notifications.
+The Gardn iOS application is designed for plant owners to maintain the health of their plants.
+It helps to keep track of plants' watering schedules by sending customized reminder notifications based on the plant.
+Another feature is camera and camera roll access in order to upload and show a photo on each plant's profile.
+The application also utilizes persistence for maintaining the user’s plants data.